njvanhaute/discnet/README.md

 cd discnet
 ```

-At this point, you'll need to create a .envrc file exporting DISCOGS_API_URL, DISCOGS_API_KEY, and DISCOGS_API_SECRET.
+At this point, you'll need to create a .envrc file exporting DISCOGS_API_URL, DISCOGS_API_KEY, DISCOGS_API_SECRET, and DISCNET_USER_AGENT.

 Then, just run